Ryan murder case: Gurugram court to pronounce order on accused Class 11 student's bail plea on 8 January - Firstpost

-New Delhi: A Gurugram court will pronounce on Monday its order on the bail application of a 16-year-old student, accused of killing 7-year-old Pradyuman Thakur at Ryan International School.
+New Delhi: A Gurugram court will pronounce on Monday its order on the bail application of a 16-year-old student, accused of killing a seven-year-old student at Ryan International School.

 Additional Sessions Judge Jasbir Singh Kundu reserved the order after hearing arguments of the counsel for the accused, the CBI and the complainant.